mnieber/skandha/README.md

 ## Fact: the Connector class maps data between objects

 The Connector instance allows you to map data from one object onto another object.
 In our example, the `inputs.todos` field is mapped onto the `filtering.inputItems` field.
-What the `Connector` class does is turn `filtering.inputItems` into a `get` property that returns `filtering.inputItems`.
+This means that `Connector` turns `filtering.inputItems` into a `get` property that returns `filtering.inputItems`.

+## Fact: there are three steps involved when using the Connector

-The snippet contains three steps.
-In the first step we declare the objects, such as `selection`, `filtering`, etc. For each object, we specify the getter function that returns the object.
+In the first step we declare the objects and their getter functions.
+In our case, we want to map data between facets, which means that our objects are `selection`, `filtering`, etc.
 In the second step, we declare relations between the different fields of these objects.
 In this step, we can also declare one or more transformation functions (such as `lookUpTodo`) that should be used in the mapping.
 In the final step, we call `con.connect` to create the `get` properties that perform the declared mappings.

 ### Logging

 By calling `setOptions({logging: true})`, the SkandhaJS library allows you to inspect each facet before and after calling an operation.
-An operation is any facet member function decorated with @operation.
-This will log Facet members that are decorated with `@data` (or `@input`, or `@output`) in a way that looks similar to what you are used to from Redux:
+All facet members that are decorated with `@data` (or `@input`, or `@output`) are logged in a way that looks similar to what you are used to from Redux:

 - before and after each operation, the entire container that holds the facet is logged
 - all data members of each facet in the container are included in the log